coderkearns/observer-web/src/protocol.md

 ### Response

 Observers should send a simple JSON responses to indicate how a notification was received.
 The subject is not obligated to care about or resend a `NOTIFY` based on the response, but the information may be helpful.
+For example, a `404 "callback not found"` might indicate to the subject that it should remove that callback from it's internal list as it no longer exists.

 The response schema is: